"CHATS" THE RAREST AND MOST SOUGHT AFTER CHARLES SCHNEIDER CAMEO GLASS DESIGN EXECUTED ON A UNIQUE TWO HANDLED VASE

 He moved to London in 1937, married an English girl, and set up a studio in Croydon in 1939.
 He continued producing figures until his death in 1976.

 pieces are unsigned but later examples are recorded bearing a silver embossed label.(click on picture)

 We are constantly sourcing Komaromy and Bimini figures for our clients as this is a strong collecting area.
 Please contact us if you are looking for similar pieces.

-These are two classic Istvan Komaromy lamp blown figures of deco style nude dancing girls.
+These are classic Istvan Komaromy lamp blown figures of deco style nude dancing girls.

-The body of each figure is lamp blown in white glass and these are attached to bases of clear blown glass with black and white interior decor.
+The body of each figure is lamp blown in white glass, and in one rare case, clear glass, and these are attached to bases of Venetian style combed glass in various colours and styles.

 c late 1940's